ClickerMonkey/aits/packages/replicate/README.md

 ## Model Adapters

-Model adapters translate between the @aits standard interface and each model's specific input/output format.
+Model adapters translate between the @aeye standard interface and each model's specific input/output format.

 ### Using Built-in Adapters